sunchitanand/computer-networks/Iperf/README.md

 * -s indicates this is the iperf server which should consume data
 * listen port is the port on which the host is waiting to consume data; the port should be in the range 1024 ≤ listen port ≤ 65535
-* You can use the presence of the -s option to determine Iperfer should operate in client mode.